 Legendary country musician Charley Pride was born on March 18, 1938, in Sledge, Mississippi.
-Pride was one of 11 children.
+He was one of 11 children.
 His parents, who were poor sharecroppers, had named their son "Charl Frank Pride," but due to an error on his birth certificate, his legal name became Charley Frank Pride.

 Pride taught himself to play guitar in his early teens, but his dream was to become a professional baseball player.
-In 1952, he was selected to join the Negro American League, pitching for the Memphis Red Sox, Louisville Clippers, Boise Yankees and Birmingham Black Barons.
+In 1952, he was selected to play in the Negro American League, pitching for the Memphis Red Sox, Louisville Clippers, Boise Yankees and Birmingham Black Barons.
 While he traveled from game to game, Pride often sang and played guitar on the team bus.

 On a trip to Nashville, Pride met Jack Johnson, who promised the musician a management contract.
 A year later, Pride returned to the city to record a demo, featuring the singles "The Snakes Crawl at Night" and "Atlantic Coastal Line."
 The recording made it to RCA Records head Chet Atkins, who immediately signed him to the label.
-Pride officially released "Snakes Crawl at Night"—his first single—January 1966.
+Pride officially released "Snakes Crawl at Night"—his first single—in January 1966.

-On May 1, 1993, Charley Pride was invited to become a member of the Grand Ole Opry—becoming the first African American inductee of the stage show.
+On May 1, 1993, Charley Pride was invited to become a member of the Grand Ole Opry—becoming only the second African American inductee of the stage show.
 The following year, he published his autobiography, Pride: The Charley Pride Story, and was given the Pioneer Award by the Academy of Country Music.
 In July 1999, Pride received a star on the Hollywood Walk of Fame.
-He went on to receive country music's highest honor on October 4, 2000: induction into the Country Music Hall of Fame.
+He went on to receive country music's highest honor on October 4, 2003: induction into the Country Music Hall of Fame.

 Pride currently resides in Dallas, Texas, with his wife, Rozene.
 The couple has three children: Kraig, Dion and Angela.